Trump's cabinet: The people around the president

 He is known for his blunt comments.
 In 2005 he was criticised after saying - in reference to Afghan men who "slap women around... because they didn't wear a veil" - that "it's a hell of a lot of fun to shoot them".

 But he is also described as a popular leader, well-liked by those he commanded, and an avid reader of literature on warfare.

 As Gen Mattis retired in 2013, the law that bans military officers from serving as defence chief for seven years after leaving active duty was waived.

-The former four-star general, whose military career spans four decades, resigned in January 2017 after leaving his post as the head of the military's Southern Command, which oversees military activities in Latin America and the Caribbean, to join the Trump administration.
+The former four-star general, whose military career spans four decades, left his post as the head of the military's Southern Command, which oversees military activities in Latin America and the Caribbean, to join the Trump administration.

 Mr Kelly is the highest-ranking military officer to lose a child in the wars in Iraq and Afghanistan.